 - Links the project to the ongoing work for the organization

 - A high-level description of the project.
-It should also include the business need, and the financial or other basis justifying the project (business case).
+It should include the business case with the financial or other basis justifying the project.

-- Charters for top-performing projects establish a clear view of the initiative’s organizational value by addressing the business case and maintaining focus on meeting the objectives of the project.
+- Establishment of a clear view of the initiative’s organizational value by addressing the business case and maintaining focus on meeting project objectives.

-- As you work on documenting a charter, you need to identify any pre-assigned resources that may influence how the project will be planned.
+- dentification of pre-assigned resources that may influence how the project will be planned.
 Some projects come with constraints on the number, location, or type of resources.

-- The charter should identify the key stakeholders who will affect, or be affected by, the project or product, as well as their known requirements.
+- identification of the key stakeholders who will affect or be affected by the project or product, as well as their known requirements.

-- Major deliverables and the end result of the project should be documented at a high level in the charter as part of the product description and deliverables.
+- High level documentation of the major deliverables and the end result of the project as part of the product description.

-- Finally, the charter should include measurable project objectives, how the project will be evaluated for success or failure, who will sign off, and the authority level assigned to the project manager.
+- Finally, the charter should describe project objectives in measurable terms, along with how the project will be evaluated for success or failure, who will sign off where necessary, and the authority level assigned to the project manager.

 Keep in mind that the project charter serves as a definition of how success of the project and the project manager will be measured.
-Therefore, without a charter, a project’s success, efficiency, and effectiveness are affected.
+Therefore, without a charter, a project’s success, efficiency, and effectiveness are often difficult to measure.